itsbenjiidunn/openperps-oss/README.md

 one keeper path, reused across all of them.

 It is built on [Percolator](https://github.com/aeyakovenko/percolator) v16, the formally-verified risk engine by Anatoly Yakovenko (@toly).
-Percolator is the pure risk brain and ships no program, decoder, or deployment.
-OpenPerps OSS adds no risk logic of its own: it vendors Percolator unmodified and supplies the body around it, the Solana program, the client SDK, the UI kit, and the keeper, so any app can put markets on that one verified core instead of building a perp engine of its own.
+Percolator provides the verified risk-engine foundation.
+OpenPerps OSS keeps that risk core upstream and packages the surrounding Solana integration layer: program wrapper, SDK, React kit, keeper, account decoders, examples, and deployment docs.
 **This repo.** OpenPerps OSS is that open layer: the program, SDK, keeper, React components, examples, and docs, open and self-hostable, so integrators run their own stack rather than routing through a middleman.